 As mentioned above although not the main focus of this web site, I will definitely be touching on other hockey training topics such as the ones mentioned below.

 Mental training in the form of visualization, motivation, goal setting, etc. can all add to the hockey training tool box.
 The more options an athlete has to succeed the better.

-Hockey sense is often thought as awareness about how the game of hockey is played on the ice, but often this saw is best sharpened off the ice through discussion, video review, team meeting, coach and player one on one discussions, etc. and that’s why I have hockey sense in the category of off ice hockey training.
+Hockey sense is often thought as awareness about how the game of hockey is played on the ice.
+Often this saw is best sharpened off the ice through discussion, video review, team meeting, coach and player one on one discussions, etc. That’s why I have hockey sense in the category of off ice hockey training.